nfischer/satelliteTracker/README.md

  - update a satellite's location in real-time
  - provide accurate longitude, latitude, elevation, and other location parameters
- - display information about your ground station, as well as the next time a satellite passes over your ground station
+ - display information about your ground station, as well as the next time your satellite passes overhead
- - automatically update TLEs for the ISS
+ - automatically update TLEs for various satellites
- - notify you if your ground station data is incorrectly formatted

 How does it work?
 -----------------